SaeelPai/README.md/README.md

 - 👋 Hi, I’m Saeel Pai, a PhD student at Purdue University's School of Mechanical Engineering.
 -   I’m interested in using themal sciences, fluid mechanics and mathematics.
--   I’m currently learning to leverage machine-learning aided techniques to enhance the design optimization process of thermal management compoments for electronic devices.
+-   I’m currently working on leveraging machine-learning techniques to enhance the design optimization process of thermal management compoments for electronic devices.
 - 📫 You can reach me at pai15@purdue.edu

 <!---